zhiyongc/zhiyongc.github.io/_pages/about.md

 Before joining Beihang University, I was a UW Data Science Postdoctoral Fellow at the University of Washington.
 I received a Ph.D. degree in Civil Engineering (Transportation Engineering) from the University of Washington, a Master degree in Software Engineering from Peking University, and a Bachelor degree in Software Engineering from Beihang University.
 I was a visiting master student in the College of Electrical Engineering and Computer Science at National Taiwan University.

 For urban systems to be smart and intelligent, they must be able to understand evolving patterns, reason about special phenomena, and optimize the operation in large-scale regions --  how should we leverage, devise, and interpret models that learn urban patterns from real-world data and adapt our current urban systems to the future?
 Towards this question and others, I work on building data-driven models using **machine learning** and **deep learning** technologies to reflect the real world.
-My work touches on a range of transportation problems including **LLM, autonomous driving, urban computing, traffic forecasting, human mobility modeling,** and **traffic control** .
+My work touches on a range of transportation problems including **LLM/foundation models for transportation, autonomous driving, urban computing, traffic forecasting, human mobility modeling,** and **traffic control**.
 I'm <span style="color:darkred">open to new topics and collaborations</span>, and feel free to reach out to me if you are interested.

 <!-- ## Research Focus
 <table style="width:100%">